-Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-First Semester ADC 101 - Introduction to Design and Construction 3 Tech Comp ADC 103 - CAD Basics 3 Tech Comp ADC 109 - Design Studio I 4 ART 105 - Drawing I 3 ENGL 101 - English Composition I 3 ENGL 101 Second Semester ADC 159 - Design Studio II ADC 103 , ADC 109 4 ADC 112 - Construction Materials and Detailing: Properties ADC 103, ADC 109 3 ADC 160 - Presentation Techniques ADC 103, ADC 109 3 MATH 161 - Precalculus I (or above as per placement) MATH 118 with a grade of "C" or better 3 Mathematics ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL 102, Info Lit Third Semester ADC 209 - Design Studio III ADC 159, ADC 160 4 ADC 212 - Construction Materials and Detailing: Methods ADC 103 or ADC 109 3 ADC 221 - History of Architecture and Interiors I ENGL 101 3 ADC 260 - Advanced Presentation Techniques ADC 160; and ADC 209 which may be taken be taken concurrently, or ADC 163 which may be taken concurrently 3 Humanities Elective 3 Humanities Fourth Semester ADC 222 - History of Architecture and Interiors II ADC 221 and ENGL 102 which may be taken concurrently 3 ADC 253 - Environmental Systems I or ADC 101 and ADC 103 or ADC 3
+ADC 101 - Introduction to Design and Construction 3 Tech Comp ADC 103 - CAD Basics 3 Tech Comp ADC 109 - Design Studio I 4 ART 105 - Drawing I 3 ENGL 101 - English Composition I 3 ENGL 101 Second Semester ADC 159 - Design Studio II ADC 103 , ADC 109 4 ADC 112 - Construction Materials and Detailing: Properties ADC 103, ADC 109 3 ADC 160 - Presentation Techniques ADC 103, ADC 109 3 MATH 161 - Precalculus I (or above as per placement) FNMT 118 or MATH 118 with a grade of "C" or better 3 Mathematics ENGL 102 - The Research Paper ENGL 101 with a grade of "C" or better 3 ENGL 102, Info Lit Third Semester ADC 209 - Design Studio III ADC 159, ADC 160 4 ADC 212 - Construction Materials and Detailing: Methods ADC 103 or ADC 109 3 ADC 221 - History of Architecture and Interiors I ENGL 101 3 ADC 260 - Advanced Presentation Techniques ADC 160; and ADC 209 which may be taken be taken concurrently, or ADC 163 which may be taken concurrently 3 Humanities Elective 3 Humanities Fourth Semester ADC 222 - History of Architecture and Interiors II ADC 221 and ENGL 102 which may be taken concurrently 3 ADC 253 - Environmental Systems I or ADC 254 - Environmental Systems II ADC 101 and ADC 103 or ADC 109 3 ADC 259 - Design Studio IV ADC 209 4 Science Elective 3/4 Nat Science Social Science Elective 3 Soc Science Minimum Credits Needed to Graduate: 64

-ADC 254 - Environmental Systems II 109

-ADC 259 - Design Studio IV ADC 209 4

-Science Elective 3/4 Nat Science

-Social Science Elective 3 Soc Science

-All General Education requirements are met through required courses (as indicated above) except for the Writing Intensive, Interpretive Studies and American/Global Diversity requirements.
+All General Education requirements are met through required courses (as indicated above) except for the Writing Intensive, Interpretive

+Studies and American/Global Diversity requirements.
 Therefore, in order to graduate, students in this program must choose one course that is designated Writing Intensive, one course that is designated Interpretive Studies and one course that is designated American/Global Diversity.
 The same course may be used to fulfill all three requirements.
 View the courses that fulfill all degree requirements and receive a more detailed explanation of the College's general education requirements to help in your selection.

-^{} Students must complete ADC 101 and ADC 103 to meet the Technological Competency requirement.

-^{} Students should select Mathematics and Science courses at CCP that correspond with the requirements of the institution to which they intend to transfer.
+- \ Students must complete ADC 101 and ADC 103 to meet the Technological Competency requirement. - \\ Students should select Mathematics and Science courses at CCP that correspond with the requirements of the institution to which they intend to transfer.